kennyb7322/macOS-intune-scripts/README.md

 # macOS-intune-scripts

-Sample scripts for macOS devices within Intune
+Sample scripts for macOS devices within Intune.
+Most of these were exported from JAMF.